Canon 1D vs Sony A9

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A9 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The 1D writes its imaging data to Compact Flash cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The A9 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 Connectivity comparison: Canon 1D vs Sony A9